 The Search for Knowledge

-Ignorance is stated as the challenge, as the problem, but there’s also a solution: knowledge.
+Ignorance is stated as the challenge, as the problem, that the protagonists need to overcome.
+The solution: knowledge.

 Salvation in these sorts of religious systems isn’t posited as believing in one God or another, but in realization the truth to the nature of our realities.
 In this sense, this is the same quest for salvation that is placed on the hosts in the park – as well as many of the other human characters and guests.

-So where wood a good Gnostic story be without a quest for knowledge?
+After all, where would a good Gnostic story be without a quest for knowledge?

 Let’s look at a few characters where we see this sort of Gnostic quest taking shape in at least the past few episodes: